samar08/Memories/README.md

-This project allows users to add their best photos and get likes from other users to find out who's photos got the most number of likes.
+This project allows users to post their memorable photos